Ktor 3.1.0 Help

 @Test fun testRoot() = testApplication { val response = client.get("/") assertEquals(HttpStatusCode.OK, response.status) assertEquals("Hello, world!", response.bodyAsText()) }

-For more information, see Testing.
+For more information, see Testing in Ktor Server.

 TestApplication module loading